LatticeQCD/SIMULATeQCD/README.md

 - *L. Mazur, Topological aspects in lattice QCD, Ph.D. thesis, Bielefeld University (2021), [https://doi.org/10.4119/unibi/2956493](https://doi.org/10.4119/unibi/2956493)*
 - *L. Mazur, D.Bollweg, D. A. Clarke, L. Altenkort et al., SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations, [https://arxiv.org/abs/2306.01098](https://doi.org/10.1016/j.cpc.2024.109164)*

+## Status as of 18/08/2026

+Testing on the Bielefeld cluster, `make -j4 everything` compiles in about 110 minutes.
+There appears to be no compilation errors.
+All tests of the `runTest*` suite pass.

 ## Acknowledgments
 - This work was supported by the U.S. Department of Energy, Office of Science within the framework of Scientific Discovery through Advance Computing (SciDAC).